avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-stm32mp1-ai-vision/README.md

 * STM32MP257F-EV1 ([Buy Now](https://www.newark.com/stmicroelectronics/stm32mp257f-ev1/eval-brd-arm-cortex-a35-m33-m0/dp/13AM6530))

 ## 2. Prerequisites
-This guide assumes that you have already completed the /IOTCONNECT QuickStart setup for one of the devices listed above.
+These instructions assume that you have already completed the QuickStart Guide for one of the devices listed above.
-If not, please complete the QuickStart for your device **up to the section on component deployment** then return to this guide:
+If not, please complete the QuickStart Guide for your device **to the section on greengrass component deployment** then return to this guide and resume at the next section.
 * [STM32MP135F-DK QuickStart](https://github.com/avnet-iotconnect/iotc-python-greengrass-demos/tree/main/stm32mp157f-dk2)
 * [STM32MP157F-DK2 QuickStart](https://github.com/avnet-iotconnect/iotc-python-greengrass-demos/tree/main/stm32mp157f-dk2)
 * [STM32MP257F-DK QuickStart](https://github.com/avnet-iotconnect/iotc-python-greengrass-demos/tree/main/stm32mp257f-dk)
 * [STM32MP257F-EV1 QuickStart](https://github.com/avnet-iotconnect/iotc-python-greengrass-demos/tree/main/stm32mp257f-ev1)

-> [!NOTE]
+> [!IMPORTANT]
-> Topics covered in the QuickStart guides, above:
-> 1. Create an /IOTCONNECT account
-> 2. Import an example **Device Template** in /IOTCONNECT
-> 3. Create a **Greengrass Device** in /IOTCONNECT
-> 4. Setup **nucleus lite** on the target device

-In addition to the Hardware and Software requirements in the QuickStart guide, you will also need a **UVC-Compliant USB Camera** such as [this one](https://www.amazon.com/ALPCAM-Distortion-Compliant-Embedded-Industrial/dp/B0B1WTV1KB?th=1).
+> In addition to the hardware and software requirements outlines in the QuickStart guides above, you will also need a **UVC-Compliant USB Camera** such as [this one](https://www.amazon.com/ALPCAM-Distortion-Compliant-Embedded-Industrial/dp/B0B1WTV1KB?th=1).

 ## 3. Upload Vision AI Device Template
 After successfully following one of the guides listed above you should have the Device Health Monitoring greengrass component deployed and sending basic telemetry to the /IOTCONNECT platform.
 This telemetry was defined in the Device Template imported in the QuickStart guide.
-We need to upload a new template which defines the telemetry for the Vision AI demo.
+We need to upload a new device template which defines the telemetry for the Vision AI demo.
 1. Download the [Vision AI Device Template](https://github.com/avnet-iotconnect/iotc-python-greengrass-components/blob/07bc25372b13c0c2d12ebaea0c798a61a3e8fd75/st-ai-vision/ai-vision-template.json)
 2. Login to the /IOTCONNECT platform
 2. Navigate to **Device** and then **Greengrass Device** menu on the left menu